Skip to Content

 • An alcohol concentration of .16 or more, or

-• A child under 16 years of age in the vehicle at the time of the offense and the alleged offender was more than 3 years older than the minor.
+• A child under 16 years of age was in the vehicle at the time of the offense and the alleged offender was more than 3 years older than the minor.

 Is Your Driver's License Revoked in MN After a DWI?